 You won’t have any trouble finding trend reports, either.
 They are ubiquitous this time of year.
 But while others are focusing purely on what aesthetic choices are being made, The Deep End decided to dig a little deeper and show you only those trends that actually have the potential to increase conversion rates.

-Check out the infographic below, followed by some key takeaways after the jump!
+Check out the infographic below, followed by some key takeaways.

 - Full-Width Images: Using large, full-width images, videos or cinemagraphs draw people’s attention, increasing the likelihood of a conversion click.
 Images of people connect especially well.

 - Split-Screen Layouts: These are a great way of splitting an audience, and funnelling them into whichever area on the site they are most likely to convert.